Bobloblawlobslawbomb/PierresOrder-App.Solution-octo/README.md

 ---
 ## Description
-The program will present the user with a set of currency choices, under the heading: 'Pick a currency to convert to:' once the user makes that choice they are presented with a text field to enter a dollar amount.
-The user is expected to enter the amount of money they would like to convert in dollars (ex.
-100 = 100 USD).
-Then the user is presented with their value of dollars converted into the latest values of the equvivalent currency.
+The program will present the user with a splash screen whic allows the user to 'view vendors' or 'add a new vendor'.
+If view vendors is selected without first entering a vendor the user will be presented with a screen stating "No vendors have been added yet!" and be given the ability to navigate back to the begining splash screen.
+If the user decides to 'add a new vendor' they are then brought to a page which has a field for a vendor name, a vendor description, a button to submit both fields and two more links which are labeled 'back home' and 'back to vendors.' which do both stated actions.
+Once a vendor is 'added' the user may click on the name of the vendor and is given a new set of options after doing so.
+The last link option is to return to the main splash page, the penultimate option merely navigates back to the last page (the list of vendors).
+There is also a link to 'add a new order', this will bring the user to a page where they may enter information that represents "order title", "order description", "order price", and "order date" and a button to submit.
+Once submitted the user is shown the orders details and is given the options to add another order and to view all vendors.

 ## Installation Requirements/Setup